 Eat oats in moderation and choose plain, unsweetened oats with healthy toppings to help minimize any negative effects.

-If people are unfortunate to experience any of the negative side effects then look for gluten-free and allergy-friendly substitutes Here are some of the best alternatives:
+If people are unfortunate to experience any of the negative side effects then look for gluten-free and allergy-friendly substitutes that can still be part of a healthy diet foods.
+Here are some of the best alternatives:

 1. Quinoa